ShamsaaSiyabi/Data-Engineer-JP-Task-/README.md

 # Data-Engineer-JP-Task-

-Make sure you have python development environment (Python 3 ) and script editor like VS code
+Make sure you have python development environment (Python 3 or above ) and script editor like VS code

 In VS code: